RealOrangeOne/django-tasks/README.md

 An implementation and backport of background workers and tasks in Django.
 This is the out of tree implementation of `django.tasks`.

+**Note**: Whilst much of `django-tasks` is available in `django` itself as of 6.0, some features of `django-tasks` do not have the same production-grade guarantees.
+The package is still marked as "beta" to reflect this.

 ## Installation

 ```